In the guide

 Note: unlike the tobacco poster, this is not a legal requirement and is simply suggested wording.

-Additional guidance for pharmacies (and other retailers that have not traditionally sold age-restricted products) has been produced by the Department of Health and Social Care (which was known simply as the Department of Health at the time), the Medicines Healthcare products Agency and the Chartered Trading Standards Institute.Back to top
+Additional guidance for pharmacies (and other retailers that have not traditionally sold age-restricted products) has been produced by the Department of Health and Social Care (which was known simply as the Department of Health at the time), the Medicines and Healthcare products Regulatory Agency and the Chartered Trading Standards Institute.Back to top

 Age of the person making the sale